Westfield F.C. (Surrey): Ground

 Westfield play their home games at Woking Park, Woking, Surrey, GU22 9BA.
-The ground is located on the north side of Kingfield Road, Woking, on the south side is local non-league rivals Woking F.C.
+The ground is located on the north side of Kingfield Road, Woking, on the south side is fellow local non-league side Woking F.C.
 The top of Woking's Leslie Gosden Stand and floodlights at Kingfield Stadium are visible from the balcony at Woking Park.

 The Field moved to their current location around 1960, with floodlights being installed in 1998.
 Major work was undertaken to the ground in the 2010–11 season, which saw the building of a new stand and facilities and the pitch being dug up and raised in May 2011.
 A new 50 seater stand was constructed in March 2014 at the western end of the football ground to comply with FA Ground Grading requirements (shown in picture to right), this was later expanded to 104 seats in March 2019 following the club's promotion to the Isthmian League.